Le Corbusier's Five Points of Architecture: Villa Cook

-The Villa Cook (Maison Cook) is recognized as one of Le Corbusier’s first projects that canonically demonstrated his Five Points of Modern Architecture.
+The Villa Cook (Maison Cook) is recognized as one of Le Corbusier's first projects that canonically demonstrated his Five Points of Modern Architecture.
 Located in Boulogne-sur-Seine, it was built in 1926 by Le Corbusier and Pierre Jeanneret; and commissioned by American journalist William Cook and his French wife, Jeanne.

-Le Corbusier deemed the house as "the true cubic house" (French: le vrai maison cubique), as its constructional plan originated from a square, rendering its cubic form.
+Le Corbusier deemed the house as "the true cubic house" (French: la vraie maison cubique), as its constructional plan originated from a square, rendering its cubic form.
 Round pilotis elevate the main building from the ground, allowing for a driveway leading to the enclosed garage; correspondingly, the main entrance is also underneath the overall structure.
 The free design of the façade enables all perspectives of the building to be viewed concurrently, and conceals any visible supporting structures.
 Striped sliding windows surround the length of the exterior; and the roof garden embodies a natural progression of previous open floor plans.
 The house is divided into four quadrants, determined by a column grid, separating key living areas that are situated on the top floor and connect to the roof garden, the most easily accessible external area; while the downstairs bedrooms subvert the traditional vertical organization of a residence, also clearly demonstrating the free plan.
 This vertical configuration was partially due to the constraints of an urban environment, with limited external dimensions, it was logical to conceive of a stackable cube, separated into four levels and bookended by an underside entrance and a large roof garden.
 The centrepiece of the residence is the roof terrace, spherically enlarged to afford distant views of the Bois de Boulogne parklands, serving as a refuge from its congested surroundings.

 Villa Cook's promenade architecturale is orchestrated with a clear beginning, middle and dramatic finale, consisting of the sweeping roof garden.
 However, the majority of the structure does not seek to integrate interior space and outdoor landscape, but rather, more tightly obscures its spatial arrangements from all sides of the façade, as the ribboned windows and flat roof conceal the double-height living room.
 Additionally, as the focal central column divides interior bays into even numbers, the path of movement is less varied, resulting in a more logical hierarchy of motion that ascends through a tight and discontinuous axis.